Loyola Public School: Academics - ICSE

 As mentioned previously, the school follows the ICSE and ISC curriculum.
 That includes mandatory classes and board exams in English language and literature, Physics, Chemistry and Biology.
 Mathematics, History-Civics and Geography, one optional subject and one 2nd language for the ICSE.
 Loyola Public School offers Computer Applications as the optional and a choice between Hindi and Telugu for the 2nd language.

-Lectures for the above subjects are delivered throughout the year giving a comprehensive understanding of the subject and a perfect preparation for the board exam.
-The school has continuously given a 100% result (all students attempting the exam exceed the set limit for pass mark ie- 35%) for decades at a stretch.
+Lectures for the above subjects are delivered throughout the year, providing a comprehensive understanding of the subjects and thorough preparation for the board exam.
+The school has consistently achieved a 100% result (all students who attempt the exam exceed the set pass mark, i.e., 35%) for decades.

 The school has a progressive teaching approach using smart learning tools when required.
-The learning is concept based instead of rote memorization.
-The School has a strict 'English conversation only' policy for students and staff at campus.
+The learning is concept-based instead of rote memorisation.
+The School has a strict 'English conversation only' policy for students and staff on campus.
 Physics, Chemistry and Biology are taught with practical application.
-The separate labs for each of the sciences aid in this way of teaching.
-The school also has several computer labs and English language labs as well.
+The separate labs for each science aid this approach to teaching.
+The school also has several computer labs and English language labs.

 Co-Curricular and Extra-Curricular Activities

-Although LPS is highly focused on academics, it believes in a holistic growth of students.
+Although LPS is highly focused on academics, it believes in the holistic growth of students.

 Sports-

-LPS has one of the best sports facilities in the entire state.
-A huge sports compound with several full sized football and hockey fields, a cricket field, Clay and Synthetic courts for Basketball, Volleyball and Badminton.
-Olympic sized synthetic tennis court.
-A swimming pool.
-Table tennis and other indoor game facilities are also present.
+The school has football and hockey fields, a cricket field, clay and synthetic courts for basketball, volleyball and badminton, a synthetic tennis court, a swimming pool, and indoor facilities for table tennis.

-The NCC-
+The NCC

 The school has an army wing troop with 150 cadets on its roll.
 Boys and girls of classes 8 and 9 join the National Cadet Corps (India).
 Boys are enrolled under the 25 (A) Bn NCC, Guntur, and girls are enrolled under 10 (A) Bn NCC, Guntur.

 There is an active alumni club, with Mr. GVSR Krishna Reddy as president and Fr.
 U. Antony, S.J., as director.